 That’s why we are introducing the Destrier Maturity Model for Enterprise Peer Reviews.
-For vendors looking to take their enterprise peer reviews program to the next level, this model is the new north star.
+This model is the new north star for vendors looking to take their enterprise peer reviews program to the next level.
 Developed in consultation with the review sites, the maturity model enables vendors to assess their program’s current effectiveness – and makes it simple to see what is needed to reach the next level of engagement.

 Enterprise peer review sites are becoming firmly established as part of the enterprise buyer ecosystem.
 Gartner Peer Insights, the youngest of the so-called “big four” players, turns five years old in November, while trailblazer IT Central Station launched eight years ago this month.

 Vendors programs must keep pace with the maturing review market